American Diabetes Association Pathway to Stop Diabetes 2022

 2) PI Biosketch in NIH Format (5-page maximum)

 3) Abstract (250-word limit)

 The abstract must not exceed 250 words.
-The abstract must be a description of the research strategy(ies), including scientific question(s) and approach(es) and should specifically highlight the relevance to a cure, prevention, and/or treatment of diabetes.
+The abstract must be a technical description of the proposed work that includes a background, hypothesis, supporting rationale, specific aims, research design, and relevance to a cure, prevention, and/or treatment of diabetes.
 The abstract should be written in the third person.

 4) Research Strategy (2-3 pages) providing a description of the proposed project addressing the intent of the program solicitation.